ChristianLempa/cheat-sheets/misc/markdown.md

 ### Task list

-To create a taksk lsit start line with square brackets with an empty space.
+To create a task list start line with square brackets with an empty space.
 Ex: [ <space> ] and add text for task.
 To check the task replace the space between the bracket with "x".